Guest post and photos by: Sarah Wikenczy

 Living in a monochromatic lackluster urban environment of Jerusalem filled with cars, people and a tension so thick it is palpable, we have a rather constant yearning for the next escape.
-Little did we know when we planned our trip to Crete, what an elixir it would turn out to be for this family.
-From mountains to gorges and beaches to ancient ports that dot the island, Crete offers something for everyone whether you are a hiker, rock climber, swimmer, history buff, wine connoisseur or foodie.
+Little did we know when we planned our week-long trip to Crete, what an elixir it would turn out to be for this family.
+From mountains to gorges and beaches to ancient ports that dot the island, Crete offers something for every family whether you are a hiker, rock climber, swimmer, history buff, wine connoisseur or foodie.
 You can experience it all on this island.
+Children are welcomed wherever you go and there’s so much for kids of all ages to see and do.
+Here’s our one-week itinerary to exploring Crete with kids.

 We flew into Heraklion (Iraklio) and rented a car to take us to our first pit stop some 45kms south and a world away.
 A small village called Zaros in the slopes of Mount Psilortis, the highest mountain in Crete.
 The drive was easy enough following the car rental map and thankfully all signs are transliterated.
 However, we did experience an initial hiccup locating the right highway exit and an added detour when finding the final road to our destination washed away from recent rains.